MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 The components of the search solution are based on JSON definitions, which you can view and edit in the Azure portal.

-While you can use the portal to create and modify search solutions, it's often desirable to define the search objects in JSON and use the Azure Cognitive Service REST interface to create and modify them.
+While you can use the portal to create and modify search solutions, it's often desirable to define the search objects in JSON and use the Azure AI Service REST interface to create and modify them.

 ### Get the endpoint and key for your Azure Cognitive Search resource

 1. In the Azure portal, return to the **Overview** page for your Azure Cognitive Search resource; and in the top section of the page, find the **Url** for your resource (which looks like **https://resource_name.search.windows.net**) and copy it to the clipboard.
 2. In Visual Studio Code, in the Explorer pane, expand the **22-create-a-search-solution** folder and its **modify-search** subfolder, and select **modify-search.cmd** to open it.
-You will use this script file to run *cURL* commands that submit JSON to the Azure Cognitive Service REST interface.
+You will use this script file to run *cURL* commands that submit JSON to the Azure AI Service REST interface.
 3. In **modify-search.cmd**, replace the **YOUR_SEARCH_URL** placeholder with the URL you copied to the clipboard.
 4. In the Azure portal, view the **Keys** page for your Azure Cognitive Search resource, and copy the **Primary admin key** to the clipboard.
 5. In Visual Studio Code, replace the **YOUR_ADMIN_KEY** placeholder with the key you copied to the clipboard.